 mobile phone apps

-As a result, we can often get a shock when we receive that pesky text from our provider saying we’ve blown our monthly data.
-You’ve got two options – switch to an unlimited data plan (they can be pricey, and most carriers start to slow down speeds when you reach a certain threshold anyway) or make some changes.
-But which apps (aka, applications) are using the most data?
-How do you even reduce your data usage?
-Canstar Blue finds out.
+We can often get a shock when we receive a text from our provider saying we’ve blown our monthly data.
+But there are two options if this happens often – switch to an unlimited data plan or make some changes to your data usage.
+But what apps use the most data and how do you reduce your data usage?
+Read on to find out more about what apps use a lot of data.

 The following table shows a selection of sponsored SIM Only plans on Canstar Blue’s database with links to referral partners.